prathiusharun/tinkerhub-attendance-bot/README.md

 ## Notes

 - Attendance records are idempotent: marking attendance twice on the same day updates the existing record rather than creating a duplicate
-- `/team` shows three states: Present, On Leave, Not Marked — giving the admin a complete picture without manual counting
+- `/team` shows three states: Present, On Leave, Not Marked - giving the admin a complete picture without manual counting
 - Leave balance resets at the start of each calendar month
 - Unused leaves do not carry over
+- The system automatically supports any number of employees because attendance and employee records are stored dynamically in Google Sheets.
+No code changes are required when new employees join.